 According the the act, headhunters or recruiting agencies fall under the category of fee charging placement service and a person who wants to establish a recruitment or headhunting company should register to city mayors, county chiefs or head of Ku (district) administrative offices.
 If the business is overseas recruitment, the registration should be made with the Minister of Labor. (article 19, the employment security act)

-Requirements for registration are as follows (article 21, the ordinance of the employment security act)
+Requirements for registration are as follows (article 21, the enforcement decree of the employment security act)

 1. If an applicant is a natural person, he/she should have one of the following qualifications.